Last updated on June 28, 2022 3:42 am

 Pliers with a toothed groove along with the upper handle as well as an adjustable lower jaw.

-These flexible pliers are favored by plumbers for a number of tasks as the angled jaws make it great for turning nuts and bolts.
+These flexible pliers are favored by plumbers for a number of tasks as the angled jaws make the design great for turning nuts and bolts.

 11. Diagonal pliers

-Also known as flush cut pliers, these have jaws with angled edges which makes them perfect for cutting thick wires.
+Also known as flush cut pliers, the jaws have angled edges which makes for cutting thicker wires.

 The jaws look like a beak and are durable enough to cut even nails, making these tools useful for both electrical and carpentry work.